 Non-urgent advice: See a GP if:

-- you get a lump, pain or swelling after treatment
+- you get a lump, pain or swelling after treatment for a bone cyst

 This could mean the cyst has come back or you've developed an infection from surgery.